mkordas/tips-on-agile/presentation/04-agile-definition.md

 Agile itself has never defined any specific methods to achieve this, but many have grown up as a result and have been recognized as being agile.

+# Why We Do It?

+Reasons behind being agile:

+* deliver value faster
+ * more value early
+ * less risk
+ * failure is fast
+* embed and control quality
+ * fast feedback
+ * sustainable pace